unsignedzero/PowerAnalyze/README.md

 # Version/Changelog #

+* Function now cuts of first and last 20 points.
 * References left in file.
 * Initial tutorial files created.
 * Repo initially created with README and gitignore.